-We believe the fundamentals for investing in Russia remain attractive for those investors prepared to take the risk.
-Our portfolio is underpinned by several 'dividend hero' stocks whose dividend track records are expected to remain strong.
-With local Russian investors becoming bigger participants in the equity market, we expect the hunt for income sourced from dividends to become more prevalent.
+Notwithstanding the challenges that lie ahead, we believe the fundamentals for investing in Russia remain compelling for those investors prepared to take the risk.
+We remain invested in a number of companies where we expect their dividend track records to remain strong and continue to grow in line with a recovery in earnings.
+Many of these stocks are well supported by Russian retail investors who, like other retail investors around the world, are seeking new sources of income and are becoming significant holders of high yielding domestic equities.
 As part of our selection criteria, we will continue endeavouring to add value for shareholders by basing investment decisions on relatively strong and improving fundamentals, which we believe will reassert themselves as the primary drivers of returns over time.